 – Santa Village (reception Santa Claus Holiday Village)

-The taxi driver will look for you at the reception by name.
-He will have a sign “Bearhill” It can be that the taxi might be late due to the fact that other travelers are delayed.
-Dont worry it will usually arrive, and we try to make sure that any delays do not interfere with the program.
+The driver will look for you in the reception area by name and will have a sign that says “Bearhill”.
+Sometimes transfer might run with few minutes delays due to weather conditions, some customers being late etc. We try to make sure that any delays do not interfere with the program itself.

 What kind of huskies are these?

-At Bearhillhusky we have what are called “Alaskan Huskies” They are relatively unknown outside of the sled-dog world.
-They tend to be more diverse in size, eye colour and shape than their pure-breed cousins the “Siberian Huskies”.
+At Bearhill Husky we have what are called “Alaskan Huskies” They are relatively unknown outside of the sled-dog world.
+They tend to be more diverse in size, eye color and shape than their pure-breed cousins the “Siberian Huskies”.
 Please ask us about them, we are more than willing to “talk dog” and answer all your questions!

 What about the cold?

-Yep it’s cold, just as you can expect to be hot on a beach in Turkey, it is cold in Lapland.
-When you prepare for it, it’s not that bad.
-If however it gets colder than we think our guests can safely handle we will adapt the tour program.
+Yep it’s cold in winter!
+Just as you can expect it to be hot on a beach in Turkey, it is cold in Lapland.
+When you prepare for it, it’s not that bad at all.
+If however it gets colder than we think our guests can safely handle we will adapt the tour program accordingly.
 Very often this means we will shorten the tour or have a warm up break in between.
-Below -30 we recommend this only for diehards, below -35 we will cancel the tours as it does not benefit our dogs and our guests to travel then.
+Below -30 Celcius we recommend this only for “diehards”, below -35 Celcius we will cancel the tours as it does not benefit our dogs or our guests to travel then.
 When it’s that cold we are using all our skills and years of experience to stay warm ourselves, and keep our dogs safe.
-At those temperatures our guests would need more experience, than they most likely have, to stay warm and we cannot in the short time provided teach you these skills.

 Are the dogs friendly?

-I can’t speak for anyone else dogs, but most of our dogs are very friendly, and we do not mind you interacting with them, in fact we encourage it.
+We can’t speak for anyone else dogs, but most of our dogs are very friendly.
+We do not mind you interacting with them, in fact we encourage it!

-Unlike some of our colleagues we do not charge for minimum 2 persons.
-You are more than welcome to book as a single traveller.
-If you do, we will pair you up with other single travellers, or with other participants in the tour.
-Be prepared to share the sled or cart with another member from the group if you travel single.
-However if you prefer to travel alone we require that you book and pay extra as a solo driver.
+You are more than welcome to book as a solo traveler.
+On sled and cart tours we will pair you up with another solo traveler or a participant from the tour.
+So be prepared to share the sled or cart with another member from the group if you travel solo.
+However if you prefer to travel alone we require, that you purchase the single supplement.